Windows and GPT FAQ

-Yes, Microsoft offers MBR2GPT.exe which converts disks from MBR to GPT.
+Microsoft offers MBR2GPT.exe which converts disks from MBR to GPT.

-What file systems are supported on GPT disks?
+File systems supported on GPT disks

 NTFS is recommended on all basic data partitions and all dynamic volumes.
 Windows Setup and the Disk Management snap-in offer only NTFS.
 To circumvent that, the partition or volume must be formatted explicitly via the Format command-line tool.

-manipulating GPT disks and their contents
+Manipulating GPT disks and their contents

 You can create a GPT disk only on an empty, unpartitioned disk (raw disk or empty MBR disk).
 For more information about creating GPT disks, see Using GPT Drives.

-How do I convert an MBR or GPT disk?
+Converting an MBR or GPT disk

 You can convert an existing partition format to another format.
 For more information, see the following TechNet articles: